 And when you see a business dominate like that, you must learn from its methods.
 You don’t win points for originality, and it isn’t the ideas that matter anyway— it’s the execution.

-Let’s take a look at how Amazon is leading the pack, and identify some takeaways that you can use to get your own store moving in the right direction.
+Let’s take a look at how is leading the pack, and identify some takeaways that you can use to get your own store moving in the right direction.

 Focus On Meeting Customer Needs

 Amazon is phenomenal at giving customers what they want.
 It collates information from its massive pool of users, analyzes the data, and comes up with simple solutions that seem obvious in hindsight but could easily have been missed.
 Before they essentially forced the entire e-commerce industry to provide free shipping, was it viewed as a prospective game-changer?